 Five Steps to College Admissions Gold Article Type: Quick and Dirty

 Ever notice how your name jumps out at you in a list of hundreds of names?
-(Or, if you’re Kim and Kanye’s son, on a compass.)
+(Or, if you’re Kim and Kanye’s daughter, on a compass.)
 Or how — when you're really hungry — phrases like “melted cheese” or “barbeque sauce” or “peanut butter and pickles” make your stomach growl?

 The same phenomenon occurs when college admissions officers review applications.
 Fact is, there are some qualifications and experiences that will go a long way to helping ensure that your application is placed in the “admit” pile and not in the shredder.